paulmueller/travisCI-macOSx-cython-wheels/README.rst

   (The Python version has to be specified with the `MAC_PYTHON_VERSION=X.Y.Z` environment variable in `.travis.yml`).
-  I did not use homebrew or macports because python.org provides universal (in the sense that they are compatible with all OSx versions above 10.6) MacPython installers that work on x64 and i386 systems.
+  I did not use homebrew or macports because python.org provides universal (in the sense that they are compatible with all osx versions above 10.6) MacPython installers that work on x64 and i386 systems.
 - Building a cython extension for a basic .pyx script (`foo/bar.pyx`)
 - Running pytest